About Us

 What We Do

-Our goal at Paddle West is to provide you with a fun and informative wilderness kayaking experience; and to leave you with a sense of wonder for the breathtaking sights of one of the world’s premier kayaking destinations.
+Our goal at Paddle West is to provide you with a fun and informative wilderness kayaking experience, and to leave you with a sense of wonder with the breathtaking sights of one of the world’s premier kayaking destinations.
 On all of our kayak tours you’ll be provided with the necessary equipment and instruction for an enjoyable paddle.

 Our tours are as educational as they are fun.
 While kayaking through the islands and waterways surrounding Tofino and Ucluelet, our experienced professional guides will touch on subjects such as rainforest and ocean ecology, local wildlife, the cultural and historical significance of the first nation peoples (Nuu-chah-nulth), and the sensitivity of environmental issues which have captured the attention of the world.

-As paddlers and nature enthusiasts we feel incredibly fortunate to be able to live in such awe inspiring surroundings as Clayoquot Sound (off Tofino) and Barkley Sound (off Ucluelet).
-Our great reward as guides is not only to be able to explore, on a daily basis, this area we feel so passionate about, but to be able to share the sport we love and our knowledge of this spectacular place with travellers from around the world.
-With it’s stunning backdrop of old growth temperate rainforest, white sandy beaches & snow capped peaks; and it’s incredible abundance and diversity of life; the west coast of Vancouver Island is one of the best places in the world to explore by kayak.
-At Paddle West we’ll provide you with the tools, experience and expertise to enjoy this stunning wilderness environment in the best way we know how; by sea kayak.
+As paddlers and nature enthusiasts we feel incredibly fortunate to be able to live in such awe-inspiring surroundings as Clayoquot Sound (Tofino) and Barkley Sound (Ucluelet).
+Our reward as guides is not only to be able to explore this area we feel so passionate about on a daily basis, but to be able to share the sport we love and our knowledge of this spectacular place with travellers from around the world.
+With its stunning backdrop of old growth temperate rainforest, white sandy beaches & snow capped peaks, and its incredible abundance and diversity of life, the West Coast of Vancouver Island is one of the best places in the world to explore by kayak.
+At Paddle West we’ll provide you with the tools, experience and expertise to enjoy this stunning wilderness environment in the best way we know how — by sea kayak.

 Environmental Commitment:

 We also work to help educate the public on important issues such as temperate rainforest conservation and salmon conservation.
 Each year Paddle West Kayaking donates 1% or more of its gross revenue to ENGO’s working on environmental conservation, education and sustainability.
-This last year we made donations to two organizations:
+Organizations we have supported historically include:

 The Raincoast Education Sociey is a community-based non profit society with a mission to help shape an environmentally sound future for the Clayoquot and Barkley Sound region through education and community stewardship.
 Funds go directly to environmental and cultural education programs, including their Young Naturalist programs, and the “More than Just Mud” educacattion program about the Tofino Mudflats.